Getting Started

 There are several locations where you can store data on the cluster:

-• Your home directory (/homes/<username>/): This directory is only for personal data such as configuration files.
-Anything related to work or that should be visible to other people should not reside here.
+): This directory is only for personal data such as configuration files.
+Anything related to work or that should be visible to other people should not reside here. - Project directory (

-• Project directory (/projects/<project_name>/): This location should be used for data related to your project.
+): This location should be used for data related to your project.
 If you are starting a project, ask your project coordinator to create a directory and provide a list of participating users.
-Note that you cannot simply list all project directories via ls /projects; instead, you need to specify the full path, such as: ls /projects/dso_mp_ws2021/
+Note that you cannot simply list all project directories vials /projects

-• Public dataset directory (/projects/datashare): A world-readable location for datasets for which no special access rights are required.
+): A world-readable location for datasets for which no special access rights are required.
 To lower the risk of data loss, each user can write only in a subdirectory corresponding to their research group.
-For example, a user which belongs to group tio should add new datasets in /projects/datashare/tio but can browse and read throughout /projects/datashare.
+For example, a user which belongs to grouptio

 All of the above directories (homes, projects, groups) are shared with other hosts on the cluster through the network file system (NFS).
 This is convenient: sharing data between hosts becomes effortless and your data is stored redundantly on the file server.